JesterChenpw/TOTK-Master-Mode/README.md

 - Immune to all elements
 - Arrows only do 20% of damage
 - Harder to headshot, headshots only deal 150% damage

+###### Golden Boss Bokoblin (did not start yet)
+- Base Attack Power: 76
+- Base Attack Power (melee): 96
+- Base Attack Power (ranged): 76
+- HP: 4,000
+- No cooldown
+- Can not be tricked with Bokoblin or Majora's Masks
+- Immune to all elements
+- Arrows only do 20% of damage
+- Harder to headshot, headshots only deal 150% damage